-These jobs usually require at least a high school or college degree, bachelor’s degree, and often an advanced degree such as a master’s or doctorate.
-Employees usually receive a monthly or annul salary instead of an hourly wage.
+These jobs usually require at least a high school or college degree, a bachelor’s degree, and often an advanced degree such as a master’s or doctorate.
+Employees usually receive a monthly or annual salary instead of an hourly wage.

 Read Also: Work From Home Jobs Online

-A white-collar jobs belongs to a class of employees are known for higher average salaries earnings doing highly skilled and professional work, but not by performing manual labor work at their jobs.
+White-collar jobs belong to a class of employees who are known for higher average salaries and earnings doing highly skilled and professional work but not by performing manual labor work at their jobs.

 White collar workers may enjoy improved and well-furnished working conditions and benefits packages.
-So, this type of jobs are considered quite desirable and preferable for highly skilled, educated and professional individuals.
+So, these types of jobs are considered quite desirable and preferable for highly skilled, educated and professional individuals.

 Read Also: Jobs in Demand in 2021

-We have collected the example of highly paying white collar jobs list.
-Some best examples of white collar works are listed as below:
+We have collected the example of high paying white collar jobs list.
+Some best examples of white collar jobs are listed below: